AdobeDocs/experience-platform.en/help/sources/notifications.md

 Adobe Experience Platform allows data to be ingested from external sources while providing you with the ability to structure, label, and enhance incoming data using [!DNL Platform] services.
 You can ingest data from a variety of sources such as Adobe applications, cloud-based storage, databases, and many others.

-[Adobe Experience Platform Flow Service](https://www.adobe.io/apis/experienceplatform/home/api-reference.html#!acpdr/swagger-specs/flow-service.yaml) is used to collect and centralize customer data from various disparate sources within Adobe Experience Platform.
+[[!DNL Adobe Experience Platform Flow Service]](https://www.adobe.io/apis/experienceplatform/home/api-reference.html#!acpdr/swagger-specs/flow-service.yaml) is used to collect and centralize customer data from various disparate sources within Adobe Experience Platform.
 The service provides a user interface and RESTful API from which all supported sources are connectable.

 With Adobe I/O Events, you can subscribe to events and use webhooks to receive notifications regarding the status of your flow runs.
 These notifications contain information about the success of your flow run or errors that contributed to a run's failure.